PrincetonUniversity/Iseult/README.md

 UPDATES:
 -------
-May 8th 2016: Added a really basic movie saving feature.
-You'll find it in the file menu.
+May 8th 2019: Ported code to python 3.7.x & Matplotlib 3.0.x There may be a few bugs here and there, but I think it is working.

 The code is now it's beta phase.
 See the implemented column for what has already been implemented.